It's Fast Food or You Run - Out of Time

 - I

-- 3 min read
+- 5 min read

-A crash is an instant that cannot be undone.
-The score is kept and maintained, a quo upheld.
-Continued trauma with the lack of maintenance allows time itself to degrade the body.
+Because these highs are quicker than the alternative treatment, even a good home cooked meal, it's easier to cower behind them.
 Indulgence of wants outcompetes what’s in front of you, and makes every space seem like a pillow.
 To today’s mind, pleasantries take the forefront to survival.

-It’s important to rest, and sometimes that includes pushing the bounds of pleasure.
-But day drinking alone in McDonalds is past pleasure.
 Sleeping while drunk is not rest.
-The brain may encourage a reality it thinks it wants, that feels good to precede.
-Goodness feels safe and comfortable.
+The brain encourages a reality it thinks it wants, that feels good to precede.
 Only a masochist may seek an alternative where their outcome feels worse.
+Goodness always feels safe and comfortable.

 Cars are a chamber of consumption.
 The destination will be about consuming, but so is the journey.
-Energy to create motion, music to create drive, and light to create direction.

 Sounds of the road are not about the need for safety, anymore.
 The cabin is designed to tune out the outside rhythm, removing the driver from their local space between point A & B. No longer does someone have to care about the poverty they drive past - as long as their interiors are velvet.